Thankfully, many simple yet effective treatments for instant plantar fasciitis relief can be done almost anywhere, anytime.

 And the good news is, it doesn’t have to be a drippy, messy affair!
 Use inexpensive Ice Pack Slippers at work, which mold to the bottom of your foot, stay in place with soft velcro straps, and provide relief where you need it most!
 Ice Pack Slippers can be stored in your home or breakroom freezer and then slipped on during a 15-minute break while you rest your feet.

-You can also make an easy homemade ice pack by placing a bag or frozen peas or corn in a plastic bag.
+You can also make an easy homemade ice pack by placing a bag of frozen peas or corn in a plastic bag.
 Frozen vegetables make superior ice packs to the ice from your freezer, since the small particles will better conform to the contours of your foot!

 3. Stretch